Change the Beat: Side B and sampling

 The version of the song that appears on Side B is considerably shorter than the A-side track, clocking in at 3:42.
 Aside from the chorus, which, like the Side A, was performed by Fab Five Freddy through the vocoder, the lead vocals are performed by rapper Beside and rapped entirely in French, making this single one of the first multilingual hip-hop releases.

 At the end of the Side B version, there appears the phrase "Ahhhhh, this stuff is really fresh", spoken through a vocoder.
 The first and last words are two of the most widely used samples for scratching.
-According to WhoSampled, a user-generated website cataloging samples, Change the Beat is one of the three most sampled tracks in history, appearing in over 2900 tracks as of 2025.
-The earliest of which was the 1983 Herbie Hancock single "Rockit", which featured scratching by pioneering DJ and turntablist Grandmixer DXT (then known as GrandMixer D.ST).
+In 2014, BBC declared it the most sampled song in music history.
+The earliest sample was the 1983 Herbie Hancock single "Rockit", which featured scratching by pioneering DJ and turntablist Grandmixer DXT (then known as GrandMixer D.ST).

 Although most people familiar with the record believe the sample comes from the processed voice of Fab Five Freddy, that account is disputed by producer Bill Laswell, one of the musicians credited on the record.
 Laswell states that it was his manager Roger Trilling who recorded the sample during earlier sessions for another project.
 According to both Laswell and Trilling himself, Trilling was imitating a record executive who would reportedly exclaim "this stuff is really fresh!" whenever he heard a song he liked.
 The sample, then, is an imitation of this executive by Roger Trilling and spoken through a vocoder.